-How to become certified in Cancer Genetics and Risk Assessment through the National Consortium of Breast Centers’ (NCBC) Cancer Genetics and Risk Assessment certification program.
+How to become certified in Cancer Genetic Risk Assessment through the National Consortium of Breast Centers’ (NCBC) Cancer Genetic Risk Assessment certification program.

 Certification Eligibility: The applicant must:

 - Be a licensed or certified health care professional with practice focus in oncology, breast health care, cancer genetics, or cancer risk assessment.

 - Possess Primary Clinical Credentials: Physician, Physician’s Assistant, Advanced Practice Nurse or other skilled professional with requisite work-related knowledge, skills and competencies necessary to assess, educate and provide cancer risk assessment and cancer genetics clinical services to patients and their families